igor-stojanov/Igor-Stojanov-Portfolio/README.md

 # Igor-Stojanov-Portfolio

-## Hi there, I am Igor Stojanov and this is my portfolio website. 👋
+## Hi there, I am Igor Stojanov and this is my portfolio web site. 👋

-## You can access to my portfolio via link: https://igorstojanov.netlify.app/
+## You can access to my web site via link: https://igorstojanov.netlify.app/

 <hr>